 The new unit also comes with a bell on top included and installed, so now the clock will have a bell strike clock instead of a gong strike clock.
-Your clock weights and pendulum and clock hands will all the same as it was and these parts will work on your clock.
+The clock weights and pendulum and clock hands will all the same as it was and these parts will work on the clock.

 The bell strike sounds nice, it is more popular compared to the coil gong.